A miscarriage is the loss of a pregnancy during the first 20 weeks. It is most likely in the first trimester (the first 3 months) of a pregnancy.

 If the miscarriage is complete and all pregnancy tissue has been cleared naturally by your body, no further treatment will be required.
 The earlier you are in the pregnancy, the more likely that your body will clear all the pregnancy tissue by itself and that you won’t require further medical procedures.

 When your body doesn’t clear all the tissue it is called an incomplete miscarriage.

-Treatment options for incomplete miscarriage, where pregnancy tissue remains in your womb, can be conservative, medical or surgical.
+Treatment options for incomplete miscarriage can be conservative, medical or surgical.
 If not cleared, an incomplete miscarriage can make you very ill and may also have an effect on future pregnancies.

 Conservative (also known as expectant management)